utkarsharaut11/utkarsharaut11/README.md

 - 👀 I’m interested in Artificial intelligence and Machine learning
 - 🌱 I’m currently learning AI in ML (basics)
 - 💞️ I’m looking to collaborate on AI & Ml projects
-- 📫 How to reach me..Workshruti03@gmail.com
+- 📫 How to reach me workshruti03@gmail.com